bary97/The-importance-of-soil-pH-maps-for-accuracy-of-SDMs/README.md

 ## Data Availability

 The spatial data and initial occurrence dataset used by these scripts are too large to be hosted on GitHub.
-They are permanently archived and freely available on Zenodo at 10.5281/zenodo.22957894
+They are permanently archived and freely available on Zenodo.

 To run the analyses, download the data from Zenodo and place the files into a local `/data` directory before executing the scripts.